5 Small kitchen ideas: how to transform a tiny space

 3. Be smart with storage

 Smart storage solutions are the easiest way to transform a small room, and a worthy small kitchen idea for anyone struggling for space.
-Keep kitchen loose ends out of your bottom drawer and put them in a trinket box on your windowsill instead – this tiled Moroccan cabinet will add colour to your room, and free up drawer space for your more frequently used items.
+Keep kitchen loose ends out of your bottom drawer and put them in a trinket box on your windowsill instead – this Ottoman storage box will add colour to your room and free up drawer space for your more frequently used items.
 If you have the counter space, a colourful woven bread basket is another good option, especially for those who usually fill a valuable cupboard shelf with their carbs.
 For even smaller kitchens, pick counter storage containers that are stackable, to conserve space.